 The adventure was challenging but was filled with bonding, laughter, and breathtaking sights.
 Sarah says that one of her biggest takeaways from the expedition was learning how important it can be to pace yourself.
 She’s carried this metaphor with her since and is grateful to have experienced this once in a lifetime opportunity amongst such a passionate group of people.

-Inspired by the 10th anniversary of Power To Climb, Power To Be has launched our very first Power To Summit event, a virtual expedition up Mount Kilimanjaro.
-This unique adventure will require teams of 4 to cumulatively complete the elevation of Mount Kilimanjaro, an impressive 5895 meters, within 72 hours!
+Inspired by the 10th anniversary of Power To Climb, Power To Be launched our very first Power To Summit event, a virtual expedition up Mount Kilimanjaro.
+Since 2020 these unique virtual adventures have seen teams of four cumulatively complete the elevations of some of the worlds highest peaks all while raising vital funds for Power To Be.
 To learn more click on the button below!